umd-fire-coml/2020-Image-Super-Resolution/README.md

 ## Model
 ![architecture](https://miro.medium.com/max/4902/1*n4cXo7DASn1_HEGrDNJVFg.png)
 The Efficient Sub-Pixel Convolutional Neural Network (ESPCN) model is a machine learning Single Image Super-Resolution (SISR) model that takes a LR image input, extracts LR feature maps through a series of convolutional layers, then uses a sub-pixel convolution layer to convert the LR feature maps into a HR image output.
 Refer to [`model/`](https://github.com/umd-fire-coml/2020-Image-Super-Resolution/tree/respository_organization/model) for documentation of our model and the Peak Signal to Noise Ratio (PSNR) function.
+###
+This directory contains the model, PSNR function, and any saved weights.
+Its README contains extensive documentation.
 ## Training
 #### `training.py`
 Trains the seven-layer ESPCN model in Keras.
 The `DataGenerator` loads LR and HR images from the training dataset, which consists of images in the DIV2K dataset.
 Saves the trained weights at `model/weights/r[r]bs[batch_size]epochs[epochs]weights.h5` (e.g. the pre-trained weights are saved at `model/weights/r3bs10epochs100weights.h5`).